Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 JOINT_POSITION
 --------------

-Description.

-Only used for relaying server state, NOT for enqueueing trajectory points.

-One of the two message used for broadcasting joint states.

-See `Example: JOINT_POSITION`_ for bytestream example.
+This message was part of the first set of messages supported by the generic clients that servers could use to report joint states.
+There is no support for joint velocity, acceleration or effort, nor a group identifier or index.
+The message size is fixed and the maximum number of joints supported is ten (``10``).

+Early server implementations also accepted this message for enqueuing trajectory points.
+This usage has been deprecated (and support removed from ``industrial_robot_client``) and it is an error for clients to try to use ``JOINT_POSITION`` for this purpose.
+Driver authors may use `JOINT_TRAJ_PT`_ and `JOINT_TRAJ_PT_FULL`_ messages instead.

+For an example bytestream, see `Example: JOINT_POSITION`_.

 Message type: *asynchronous publication*

 Assigned message identifier: 10

-Status: *active, in use*
+Status: *deprecated*

-Supported by generic nodes: *yes*
+Supported by generic nodes: *yes* (joint state reporting), *no* (enqueuing)

 Message::